Are you heading to Tuscany and trying to decide if you should rent a car or just use public transport?

 Don’t hire a low-to-the-ground sports car if you’ll be driving on dirt roads or staying at an agriturismo with a dirt driveway.

-Read more general tips and advice in our post on Driving in Italy.
+Read more general tips and advice in Driving in Italy

 Alternatives to Renting a Car in Tuscany